planetruby/planetruby.github.io/_stars/floor-drees.md

 ---
 layout: star
 title: "Ruby Star #2015.2 - Floor Drees - What if you could code all summer long?!"
-date:   2015-02-01
+date:   2015-02-01 11:11
 ---

 ## {{page.title}}

 Let's thank Floor Drees for organizing and teaching Ruby to girls and boys.

-Floor Drees started the Vienna.rb meetup in Austria's capital city two years ago and the meetup celebrates this month the twenty-first get-together reaching three-hundred Rubyists.
+Floor Drees - a transplant from the Netherlands (Rotterdam) - started the Vienna.rb meetup in Austria's capital city two years ago and the meetup celebrates this month the twenty-first get-together reaching three-hundred Rubyists.

 Floor has (co-)organized or coached at more than a dozen Rails Girls workshops around Europe